oblac/jodd-site/doc/madvoc/2+actions.md

     }
 ~~~~~

-is mapped to `/doc/hello.world.html` (if root package is set to:
+is mapped to `/doc/hello.world.html`, if root package is set to:
-`org.jodd.madvoc`).
+`org.jodd.madvoc`.

-Only one root package can be specified, so, when this feature is active,
+You can specify more then one root package.
+Be careful not to overlap mapping
-actions that are not beneath root package will have long action paths
+paths!

-(built from complete package name), what most probably is not the
+Root packages may be defined by putting an empty class named
-desired intention.
+`MadvocRootPackage` (name is configurable) that is annotated with
-{: .attn}
+`@MadvocAction`.
+This class serves just as an marker for root packages.

-Moreover, it is possible to specify custom action package using
+Finally, it is possible to specify custom action package using
 `@MadvocAction` annotation on package (`in package-info.java`).

 It is also possible to override package annotation value with